rsyslog/rsyslog/source/historical/php_syslog_ng.rst

 The line in red tells rsyslogd which messages to log and where to store it.
 The "\*.\*" selects all messages.
 You can use standard syslog selector line filters here if you do not like to see everything in your database.
-The ">" tells rsyslogd that a MySQL connection must be established.
+The ">" tells rsyslogd that a MariaDB/MySQL connection must be established.
 Then, "mysql-server" is the name or IP address of the server machine, "syslog" is the database name (default from the schema) and "user" and "pass" are the logon credentials.
 Use a user with low